-The amount you receive each pay period can be frustrating, because it's often less than you might expect.
+The amount you receive each pay period can be frustrating because it is often less than what you might expect.
 There's no getting around certain things that reduce your take-home pay, like FICA taxes.
-But you have control over other amounts taken out of each paycheck — income tax withholding, health insurance premiums, and contributions to a retirement plan.
-While these reductions may seem like money you're losing, in reality they help ensure your long-term financial stability.
+But you have control over other amounts that are taken out of each paycheck such as:

 Your paycheck